Darshan1800/e-Hospital/README.md

  ```
  $ python manage.py runserver
  ```
+ We have added admin access Credentials in a admin_access.txt file feel free to check out.
 ## <h3>Future work</h3>
  Right now our website is stable for PC and Phones , we are working on making it responsive for all the devices.
 Fecthing the loaction via gps is also under consideration.<br>
  ## <h2>Team members <h2>